LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 BPC-157 has been studied extensively in gastrointestinal models including ethanol-induced gastric lesions, NSAID-induced intestinal damage, and inflammatory bowel disease models in rats.
 The peptide demonstrated cytoprotective activity across multiple GI regions .
 Mechanistic investigations suggest involvement of prostaglandin and dopamine system modulation, as well as effects on VEGF-mediated angiogenesis in damaged mucosal tissue.

-Sikiric P et al. “Stable gastric pentadecapeptide BPC 157 in trials for inflammatory bowel disease.”
+Sikiric P et al. “Stable gastric pentadecapeptide BPC 157 in studies in inflammatory bowel disease models.”
 Ann N Y Acad Sci.
 2006.
 PubMed

 BPC-157 in Musculoskeletal Injury Models